 Construction Business Environment

-Many skilled and experienced professionals are finding themselves on their own, seeking employment for the first time after being forced to abandon the of an organization that regularly delivered their paycheck each month.
+Many skilled and experienced professionals are finding themselves on their own, seeking employment for the first time after being forced to abandon the safety of an organization that regularly delivered their paycheck each month.
 As a result, an increasing number of professionals are rethinking their employment strategy.
 Cash flow, health insurance, and retirement dominate this strategy.
 For seasoned veterans, there are also growing concerns over job satisfaction, location, and stress.

 Let’s say that you are considering the decision to incorporate.
 There are seductive attractions to being an independent contractor: being your own boss, having flexible hours, and seeing the family whenever you like.
 But before making a final determination to start a construction business, there are some things that need to be considered: